claytron/karabiner_config/README.md

 I primarily type on a Poker II or a MacBook Pro keyboard.

-The Poker II is a 60% keyboard, so it doesn't have function keys, and escape is in a funny spot.
+The Poker II is a 60% keyboard, so it doesn't have arrow keys or function keys, and escape is in a funny spot.
 This was my primary motivation for embarking down this path.